What if you made the worst booking mistake ever — and realized just moments too late?

-Karasek says she was devastated by her $1,500 booking mistake.
+Karasek says she was devastated by her $1,500 booking error.
 Not knowing what else to do, she wrote a novel-length letter begging Priceline to reconsider her problem.

 There were multiple problems with Karasek’s letter that made it ineffective.

 First, as Christopher Elliott points out in his article on solving consumer problems, you must keep your request for help brief.
-Company executives, consumer advocates and customer service representatives receive tons of these types of letters every day.
+Company executives, customer service representatives (and consumer advocates) receive tons of these types of letters every day.
 To make yours stand out, make sure it’s short and sweet.

 Karasek’s letter detailed all her struggles with her illness during the past ten years.
 Her request to change her reservation was buried somewhere inside the message.
 But I thought it was likely that no one reading the email had gotten that far.

 The second problem with Karasek’s letter is that it leaned heavily on what Christopher calls the deck of misfortune as a reason that Priceline should let her cancel.

 When a consumer makes a long list of misfortunes that have visited their life and bases their request for help on those events, it almost always backfires.
 If your tragedies or hardships have nothing to do with the consumer problem you’re trying to resolve, it’s usually best not to go that route with your complaint.

 This tactic didn’t work for Karasek either.
 Priceline turned down her request.
 She then contacted the hotel, and it was similarly unable to grant her wish to cancel.
 Her last hope was with the Elliott Advocacy team.

 Can the Elliott Advocacy team help correct this booking mistake?